nil-two/vack/README.md

 ### misc/vack.bash

-It provides an auto-completion for Bash.
+An auto-completion script for Bash.

 License
 -------